 The Disir recently helped Loki as he tried to gain entrance to Hel, during the Everything Burns story arc.

 The unusual nature of the Disir makes them incredible difficult to fight.
 They exist as some sort of living/dead spirits with both a spiritual and physical presence.
 As former Valkyries they possess some degree of superhuman abilities.
 They are experts in Asgardian warfare.
 They seem to each be trained in specialized skills.
 Gondul has demonstrated great knowledge and the ability to use magic, especially teleportation warps.
+Kara also has strong magical powers, having been able to stick the sword Eir-Gram in one place so that even Thor was unable to pull it from the ground.
 Others tend to focus on specific weapons.
 Their deadliest skill is their teamwork.
 Together they can overwhelm beings who one on one would be too much for them.
 However, if they do not utilize team work they can be defeated as in the case with Loki.

 As the Disir they are immune to normal weapons and highly resistant to magical weapons and magic.
 Mjolnir was barely able to physically effect one and could not damage them.
 Kelda's magic was thought able to slow them down, but not stop them.
 The Disir can render themselves intangible to physical assault and pass right through physical objects.
 Hela was able to make magical weapons that she gave the New Mutants, and which they were able to use to hurt and capture the Disir.
 Heavily enchanted demon blades were thought to be able to hurt them, but it is unknown if they could.
 This combined with their fighting abilities makes them nearly invincible as a team.